patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/20130617.jpg) <!-- {_class="fragment"} -->

 Note:
-She was speaking that year.
 So suddently eyeo become like a honey moon vacations.
 In my memory Miniapolis is more romantic that Paris and veneces... together.
 Is the american city of love.